 Planning and the Importance of Middle School

 Middle school is an important time to prepare for high school.
-Although you may not know what path you will take after high school, the academic progress, social skills, work habits and problem-solving skills you develop in middle school will play a critical role in preparing you for your future success.
+Although you may not know the path that you will take after high school, the academic progress, social skills, work habits and problem-solving skills you develop in middle school will play a critical role in preparing you for your future success.

 The Successful Middle School Student

 Developmentally, middle school students should demonstrate positive learning habits that include skills like organization, the ability to communicate with teachers and keeping a set homework schedule.
 Middle school students, with the help of parents, teachers and school counselors, should also be able to do the following:

 - Identify personal interests, abilities and strengths.

 - Describe how work, home and school relate to jobs in the community.

 - Describe how work is important and attainable for all people.

 - Describe how personal beliefs and values affect decision making.